Reconstruction of tensor categories of type $G_2$: Classification of non-symmetric tensor categories of type or

 We can now give an alternative proof of Theorem \ref{classification-theorem}.
 By Remark \ref{noah}, we have uniqueness of braid representations into $\End(V^{\otimes j})$ for $j\leq 4$ for any tensor category of type $G_2$ or $G_{2,k}$ as soon as $\la_1=q^2$ is determined.
 But then Lemma \ref{trivalent functor} shows that we obtain a functor of $\G(q)$ into $\Ca$.
 As $\G(q)$ contains the braiding morphisms, the morphisms from $\G(q)$ already generate $\End(V^{\otimes n})$ for all $n\in \N$.
 Moreover, as $\Ca$ does not contain any negligible morphisms, it follows that $\G(q)/\Neg$ maps onto $\Ca$; here $\Neg$ is the tensor ideal of negligible morphisms in $\G(q)$.
 As $\Neg$ is a maximum tensor ideal (see e.g. \cite{AK}, or \cite{MPS}, Proposition 2.3), it follows that $\Ca$ is equivalent to $ \G(q)/\Neg$.
 Hence $q^2$ determines the tensor category of type $G_2$ or $G_{2,k}$ up to equivalence, which proves Theorem \ref{classification-theorem}.

-The following corollary, an immediate consequence of our proof, characterizes tensor categories of type $G_2$ and $G_{2,k}$ in terms of the category $\G(q)$.
-In particular, it answers one of the questions discussed in \cite{MPS}, Remark 5.2.6. for the category $\G(q)$ for $q$ a root of unity.
+As an immediate consequence of our proof, we can rephrase our main result in terms of the category $\G(q)$.
+In particular, this answers one of the questions discussed in \cite{MPS}, Remark 5.2.6. for the category $\G(q)$ for $q$ a root of unity.